denizyuret/Knet.jl/src/cudnn/README.md

 (e.g. `cudnnPoolingForward!`).

-**Methods:** Each cuDNN forward function may have up to four methods depending on whether the descriptor and the output array is specified:
+**Methods:** Each cuDNN forward function may have up to four methods depending on whether the descriptor and the output array are specified:

     cudnnPoolingForward(x)
     cudnnPoolingForward(x, poolingDesc)
     cudnnPoolingForward!(y, x)
     cudnnPoolingForward!(y, x, poolingDesc)

+The conventional order of arguments is:

+    ([output], weights, inputs, [descriptor])